What is Linguistics?

 People with training in linguistics often pursue further study and specialization in its various sub fields, and go on to work in academics as researchers and/or professors.
 Some of these scholars do experimental work, travel to collect data on less familiar languages, and work in their community to study the role that language plays in identity, among many other research and teaching paths.
 However, many linguists with a BA, MA, or PhD choose to work in industries for technology with companies such as Microsoft, Google and Yahoo.
 Others find careers in consulting firms, advertising companies, language education companies, the government, among other areas.
 They can use their knowledge to become translators, editors, technical writers, speech pathologists, teachers, lawyers, or become forensic linguists.
 Several linguists have made careers in the film industry using their linguistics knowledge to help actors learn certain accents, as well as to develop languages such as Klingon for the Star Trek series.
 One of the growing areas that attracts many linguists is the area of speech recognition and speech technology.

 In short, there a great number of fields where linguistic knowledge is needed.
 An advantage to our program and students is the bilingual environment in which we are situated.
 Bilingual speakers with linguistics training have significant advantages in the job market, research areas, and educational settings.
-To have a look at some of the jobs available, visit the Linguist List jobs index, where you’ll find jobs in academics in various of its sub fields, as well as industry.
+To have a look at some of the jobs available, visit the “All Things Linguistic” blog, where you’ll find jobs in academics in various of its sub fields, as well as industry.